uyi247/connectfourgame/README.md

 css
 javascript

-GETTING STARTED : click here to play game https://uyi247.github.io/connectfourgame/
+GETTING STARTED : To play game, click the arrow on the top of the column, you would like to drop a disc.
+Click here to play game
+https://uyi247.github.io/connectfourgame/

 NEXT STEPS : Plan to add more functionality such as a Reset game button, difficulty levels and automated game play (human, computer and / or computer, computer).